ROVI-org/battery-data-toolkit/docs/user-guide/schemas.rst

         name='test-cell',
     )

-The metadata is a nested document where different types of information are grouped together into sub objects.
-For example, the details about the battery being tested are in `BatteryDescription`
+Different types of information are grouped together into subdocuments, such as details about the battery in :class:`~batdata.schemas.battery.BatteryDescription`

 .. code-block:: python